 But the book does more than simply give you recipes.
 It also gives you the information you need to create your own recipes.
 There’s an explanation about the different types of salt, and Sue explains why you should use sea salt and epsom salt (which is not really salt at all) for your body care products.

 The book contains dozens of recipes from a small sleep pillow that you can use on an airplane to a complete facial, including exfoliator, mask, toner, and moisturizer.
 There are also drinkable recipes, such as peach and rosemary spritzer and borage cucumber lemon water.

 Want to hear more?
 I met Sue Goetz at the Mother Earth News Fair in Oregon last month, and we chatted about herbs on Facebook Live.
-Page down to watch the interview.
+Watch the interview below.

 Curious about other homesteading books?
 Dive into this curated selection!